 15 While the neoclassicists' technical sophistication has taken off since the time of Cournot (and even of Arrow and Debreu), one truth remains: stability analysis is a fig leaf to cover up the dearth of any consistent theory of how a market equilibrium might emerge on the basis of historically situated acts of self interested buyers and sellers.
 In fact, as Mantel, 1974, and Sonnenschein, 1973,1973, have famously shown, such a demonstration is impossible.
 Analogously, in game theory, the theorists' favourite equilibrium concept (subgame perfection) is also impossible to rationalise logically except under very special, atypical, circumstances (see Varoufakis, 1991, 1993).
+16 Consider, for example, von Neumann's input-output analysis (von Neumann, 1937; a model)

 16 Consider, for example, von Neumann's input-output analysis (von Neumann, 1937; a model that fits nicely in the classical economics tradition; see Kurz and Salvatori, 1993), the standard Sraffian model of determining prices in the context of joint production (Sraffa, 1975), Goodwin's dynamic equilibrium yielding a stable pattern of oscillating inflation and unemployment (Goodwin, 1967), Marxist schemas of reproduction (Halevi, 1998) etc. They all 'discover' the equilibrium state or path on the basis of their primitive data and some prespecified selection mechanism (e.g. the assumption that profit rates will equalise across sectors).

-For example, von Neumann's game theory (see von Neumann, 1928, and von Neumann and Morgenstern, 1944), while fully neoclassical, invariantly contained complete explanations of the reasoning that would lead players to equilibrium.
+17 For example, von Neumann's game theory (see von Neumann, 1928, and von Neumann and Morgenstern, 1944), while fully neoclassical, invariantly contained complete explanations of the reasoning that would lead players to equilibrium.
 Similarly with Marshall (1891), for whom equilibration was a process that required a comprehensive exegesis that is best attempted at a partial equilibrium level of abstraction.

-8 For a complete account of how Nash's Cowles October 1950 presentation was the catalyst for Debreu's and Arrow's descent into formalism, and the ensuing static general equilibrium theory, see Varoufakis (2009).
+18 For a complete account of how Nash's Cowles October 1950 presentation was the catalyst for Debreu's and Arrow's descent into formalism, and the ensuing static general equilibrium theory, see Varoufakis (2009).